 Overcome the challenge of extending the conceptual horizon of the term logistics, reinforcing the commitment to a corporate social and environmental responsibility can be done through good practices that seek to conciliate profit maximization and increase the level of service and the competitiveness of companies, without compromising their socio-environmental performance.

-Initiate this process of identification and consolidation of good practices for freight transport and logistics, which specifically meet the Brazilian reality and the operating profiles of the Member Companies, and provide it in the form of a Guide of Good Practices justifies the PLVB initiative and its promotion.
+Induce this process and consolidate good practices for freight transport and logistics that specifically address the Brazilian reality and the Member Companies’ operational profile and make them available in the form of a set of guides, manuals, training programs and systems. recognition standards justify the PLVB initiative and underpins its promotion.

 Panorama ILOS 2016.